maybleMyers/H1111/README.md

 I have tested the 14B i2v and t2v models so far to be working

 ## changlog
+4/30/2025
+    Previews for framepack in the preview branch.
+You will need to reinstall requirements and requirementsFP.txt (pip install -r requirements.txt)
 4/29/2025
     Add initial preview support to the wanX-i2v tab based.
 If you want to use them use the preview branch.
 Thanks to Sarania (https://github.com/Sarania/musubi-tuner)
     Wan2.1-Fun-V1.1-14B-InP-FP16.safetensors is available at https://huggingface.co/maybleMyers/wan_files_for_h1111